stefansmigic98/teams/README.md

 # teams
-MS Teams look alike app writen in Java and JavaScript
+MS Teams look-alike app writen in Java and JavaScript